gvwilson/sensibleadventures/nardica/nardica.md

 analysis, but at that particular moment, she didn't care.

 She plopped herself down on the chair that Wales pulled back for her.
-Aunt Naggie did the same, and then the blocky American seated himself.
+Aunt Naggie did the same, and then the blocky 'Merican seated himself.
 The governor and Doctor Johel ended their murmured conversation, and for a moment everyone sat silently and expectantly.